 The Jeskai clan from Khans of Tarkir is definitely full of red, white, and blue cards that have plenty of stories to tell.
 Among the most memorable are Narset, Enlightened Master and Monastery Mentor.
 But, there is one Jeskai card who does have a bit of a story to tell who may have been long forgotten by now: that is a very neat Instant spell called Flying Crane Technique.

 The flavor of the Flying Crane Technique spell is spot on for the Jeskai clan.
 It’s a powerful combat trick that can blow out an opponent on either offense or defense.
 Of course, six mana in three different colors is fairly hard to cast.
 Still, this card has great synergy with Jeskai clan leader Narset, Enlightened Master and the Prowess ability on many of the clan’s other cards.

-Prowess gives Jeskai’s creatures additional +1/+1 boosts until the end of the turn whenever you cast a non-creature spell, so then giving them flying and double strike is extremely deadly.
-Still, it's a lot of mana to play at instant speed.
-However, it does untap all creatures you control and gives your creatures flying and double strike until end of turn.
+The Prowess ability gives Jeskai’s creatures an additional +1/+1 boost until the end of the turn whenever you cast a noncreature spell.
+With that boost already realized, giving those same creatures flying and double strike is extremely deadly.
+Still, six a lot of mana to play at instant speed.
+However, it does untap all creatures you control and it’s a heck of a game-changer.

-One place this card can definitely be good is in Commander, where Narset decks have run it with some success.
-Other White/Blue/Red Commanders Ruhan of the Fomori and Shu Yun, the Silent Tempest may find a way to integrate it into some of their builds, as well.
+One place Flying Crane Technique can definitely be good is in Commander, where Narset EDH decks have run it with some success in years past.
+Other White/Blue/Red Commanders such as Eisha of the Infinite, Kykar, Wind’s Fury, Ruhan of the Fomori and Shu Yun, the Silent Tempest have integrated it into some of their builds, as well.